Salary Arbitration Eligibles - WTOP News

-NEW YORK (AP) — The 199 players eligible for salary arbitration.
-Proposed salaries will be exchanged Jan.
+NEW YORK (AP) — The 245 players eligible for salary arbitration.
+Contracts must be tendered by 8 p.m.
+EST on Friday and proposed salaries will be exchanged Jan.
 12:

 |AMERICAN LEAGUE

-BALTIMORE (13) — Danny Coulombe, lhp; Austin Hays, of; Cole Irvin, lhp; John Means, lhp; Ryan Mountcastle, 1b; Cedric Mullins, of; Ryan O’Hearn, 1b-of; Cionel Pérez, lhp; Anthony Santander, of; Dillon Tate, rhp; Ramón Urías, inf; Jacob Webb, rhp; Tyler Wells, rhp.

-BOSTON (4) — Reese McGuire, c; Nick Pivetta, rhp; John Schreiber, rhp; Alex Verdugo, of.

-CHICAGO (6) — Dylan Cease, rhp; Garrett Crochet, lhp; Michael Kopech, rhp; Nicky Lopez, 2b; Michael Soroka, rhp; Touki Toussaint, rhp.
+CHICAGO (7) — Dylan Cease, rhp; Garrett Crochet, lhp; Matt Foster, rhp; Michael Kopech, rhp; Nicky Lopez, 2b; Michael Soroka, rhp; Touki Toussaint, rhp.

-CLEVELAND (8) — Scott Barlow, rhp; Christian Bethancourt, c; Shane Bieber, rhp; Sam Hentges, lhp; James Karinchak, rhp; Triston McKenzie, rhp; Josh Naylor, 1b; Nick Sandlin, rhp.

-DETROIT (5) — Akil Baddoo, of; Austin Meadows, of; Casey Mize, rhp; Jake Rogers, c; Tarik Skubal, lhp.

 HOUSTON (7) — Bryan Abreu, rhp; Maurico Dubón, inf-of; Luis Garcia, rhp; Chad McCormick, of; Kyle Tucker, of; José Urquidy, rhp; Framber Valdez, lhp.